xitu/gold-miner/article/2020/how-to-avoid-wifi-throttling-on-android-devices.md

 # How to Avoid WiFi Throttling on Android Devices

-#### Continuing the discussion about Google’s limitations and how to bypass them

 ![Photo by [Gaspart](https://dribbble.com/Gaspart) on [Dribbble](https://dribbble.com/).](https://cdn-images-1.medium.com/max/3200/0*LvG0BzxbMunbCN3Z.png)

 Today, I want to discuss WiFi scan throttling in new Android versions and how to avoid it.
 [Previously, I wrote an article](https://proandroiddev.com/android-wifi-scanning-frustrations-799d1d942aea) about a new scan mechanism on the recently released Android R. If you read that article, you know that Google limits developers’ opportunities to scan WiFi as in previous Android versions.

 So let’s start our article by reviewing how it worked earlier and how to get similar results now with new Android R.

----

 ## How It Worked Earlier